 We manage and measure performance of our business in four distinct operating segments: Communications, Residential, Infrastructure Solutions, and Commercial & Industrial.
-These segments are reflective of how the Company's Chief Operating Decision Maker ("CODM") reviews operating results for the purpose of allocating resources and assessing performance.
+These segments are reflective of how the CODM reviews operating results for the purpose of allocating resources and assessing performance.
 The Company's CODM is its Chief Executive Officer.